Lyn9527Zhou/cse15l-lab-reports-/lab_report_2.md

 ## Lin Zhou
 ## A16416268
 ## CSE 15L
-*Create a string server and debug*
+*Create a string server, debug, and reflection*

 # Create A String Server
 >Here is my code for the string server: